The Five-Storied Pagoda: Themes

 Refers to a specific type of person, likened to a “mold” that people fit.
 Everyone within these Katagi performs their assigned roles to the best of their ability.

 Carpenter Katagi - Striving to be the perfect carpenter.

 Jubei shows his extreme carpenter Katagi when he goes to work the day after his ear gets chopped off.
 His desire to work and prove himself to his workers trumped the pain and necessary recovery he needed after the accident.
 He strives to build the pagoda perfectly, scrutinizing over every detail to ensure its strength and durability.

 Honor Katagi - Placing honor above everything else.

 Genta displays characteristics of this Katagi because honor is what motivates many of his decisions, and the reason he gives up the pagoda project.

 Subordinate Katagi - loyalty to the master to the point of committing reckless acts.

 Seikichi demonstrates this Katagi when he attacks Jubei in an attempt to protect his master's honor.

 Wifely Katagi – Striving to be the perfect wife.

 Worrying and fretting over Genta, always thinking of his best interests, Genta's wife, Okichi, riles up Seikichi thinking he will avenge Genta's honor in some way.
-She knows he deserved to build the pagoda and she thought Jubei should be punished for taking the job from her husband.
+She knows he deserved to build the pagoda and she thinks Jubei should be punished for taking the job from her husband.